 Swim slots are allocated on a per-hour basis and numbers are strictly limited.
 Prices are as follows:

 5 swim block (recommended) - £8 per swim

 In addition to this there is also a one-off (annual) fee of £10 to be paid on your first visit.
 You will be given a swim card with a barcode and this card will be scanned to check you into the water each time you swim.
 The swim card will be valid for the full swim season.
 The annual administration fee needs to be paid for with CASH on your first visit.
 Membership cards from 2020 can be kept and reused but the administration fee still needs to be paid.

 By far the easiest way to register, book and pay for swim sessions (and other services) is by using the Do3 App!
 Once you have the app on your phone or tablet, simply navigate to 'Open Water'.

 Frequently Asked Questions

 Are there any age limits to your open water swimming sessions?

-Children over 12 may swim subject to parent or legal guardian permission.
+Children between 10 and 12 may swim subject to parent or legal guardian permission.
 They must complete a competency assessment and will be required to wear a wetsuit and use a tow float (which we will provide).
-They must be accompanied by a responsible adult on site (they don't need to swim).
+They must be closely accompanied in the water by a responsible adult.

 We are adding these as the questions as they come in!
 Please check back later or submit a question below.
-We will aim to asnswer your question within one working day.
+We will aim to answer your question within one working day.